wp-plugins/wordpress-social-login/readme.txt

 = Where do I find the plugin Documentation & FAQ ? =

-The complete user guide and frequently asked questions can be found at http://bit.ly/TYy2CM
+The user guide and frequently asked questions can be found at http://bit.ly/TYy2CM

 == Screenshots ==